-Kenzo’s route is one that seems to divide those who choose to play his game – there are often a range of both extremely positive and awful reviews and rants that follow the conclusion of his story.
-I personally found myself of the latter because of many weaknesses, such as how I felt the MC’s development and personality were foregone for bad plot, I didn’t like Yasukawa himself, and there were many situations which I felt were written a way that led me to have a negative impression on the MC herself.
-That being said, however, the one situation I didn’t have really an issue with was knowing beforehand that Yasukawa had a relationship with a student in the school – I believed in Koichi Natsukawa from In Your Arms Tonight and loved him, and so I was completely disappointed to see a route that had so much potential be executed in such a way.
+Kenzo’s route is one that seems to divide those who choose to play his game, as I’ve seen a range of both positive reviews and frustrated rants that follow the conclusion of his story.
+I personally found myself of the latter because of many weaknesses in terms of writing – such as the MC’s own career development and personality being foregone for bad plot and issues with Yasukawa as a character.
+That being said, however, the one situation I didn’t have really an issue with was knowing beforehand that Yasukawa had a relationship with a student in the school, which is neither a spoiler or a secret as it is mentioned in his character description.
+I believed in Koichi Natsukawa from In Your Arms Tonight and absolutely loved him, and so I was completely disappointed to see a route that had so much potential be executed in such a weak manner.

-Kenzo’s character is actually very interesting and colourful, and is one that I feel hasn’t exactly been explored by Voltage before.
+Kenzo’s character is actually very interesting and colourful, and is surprisingly one I feel hasn’t exactly been explored by Voltage before.
 He’s a school nurse who is completely addicted to gaming and also is unable to take care of himself, but he’s also very humble and he’s always ready to listen to and quietly care for others.
 He’s very passive even though he seems like he’s capable of speaking up for himself (he’s literally a huge people pleaser) and rather than doing the thing that he wants the most he constantly holds back his own feelings for others.
 This is juxtaposed with his illustrative past – Kenzo may now be a nurse at the school that you work with, but as you learn more about his backstory and who he is, you realize just how much power and influence that he really has.
-He kind of gives me the same impressions as Satsuki Kitaoji from Seduced in the Sleepless City – both are very kind and gentle characters with significant connections who listen well and pay attention to their surroundings, which can make it very difficult to truly get to understand them.
+In this way he is similar to Satsuki Kitaoji from Seduced in the Sleepless City – both are very kind and gentle characters from significantly powerful backgrounds.
+The fact that they both listen well and pay attention to their surroundings can make it very difficult to truly understand them.
 One of the things this story did well was illustrating how the MC sees this part of Kenzo and attempts to help him stop putting aside his own feelings in favour for the desires of others – she constantly affirms to him that she wants to know what he likes, what he wants, and what he’s thinking.
 And that in turn makes the way that Kenzo falls in love with the MC very believable and even understandable, since she’s one of the first people to sincerely want to get to know his own thoughts and feelings.

 PROS [+] Yasukawa’s chicken.
 Seriously.
 Our friendly school nurse owns a chicken and hides it under his desk in office because he really likes to eat eggs.
 Aside from probably breaking a million health rules in terms of medical practise, Yasukawa is actually a very intriguing character and he has so many aspects that give him so much potential.
 If you like characters who are a little childish in the sense that they can’t take of themselves, but are also very gentlemanly and kind towards not just their love interest but to everyone in general, then Yasukawa definitely falls along these lines.